 - trajectory selection

-At some point, supervised learning models may fail.
-In such cases, when data points are limited, data is discontinuous, or systems have only low-resolution images, clustering algorithms may be the right solution.
+At some point, self-driving car supervised learning models may fail.
+In such cases, when data points are limited, data is discontinuous, or systems have only low-resolution, clustering algorithms may be the right solution.
 For instance, classification algorithms may work incorrectly while detecting road signs from a particular category in unfavorable weather conditions (like fog) or when there are certain obstacles (like a tree).
 But clustering algorithms may succeed with these tasks thanks to their ability to detect the inherent structure of objects.

 Some of the typical clustering unsupervised machine learning algorithms used in automotive are k-means, mean shift clustering, and DBSCAN.